 The best TLDs for creators

-There are more and more websites dedicated to the arts being brought online everyday, helping creators and their audience connect.
-With the .gallery gTLD, photographers, artists, designers and students can post their art in galleries online.
+There are more and more websites dedicated to the arts being brought online every day, helping creators and their audience connect.
+With the .gallery gTLD, photographers, artists, designers, and students can post their art in galleries online.
 Use the .gallery TLD to promote your brand, sell your work or simply network with the online community.

-If you’re a graphic artist or designer, there’s no better home for your work than a domain with a .graphics TLD. .graphics is perfect for anyone involved in graphic design, allowing them to show their field of expertise before clients open their site.
+If you’re a graphic artist or designer, there’s no better home for your work than a domain with a .graphics TLD Extensions .graphics is perfect for anyone involved in graphic design, allowing them to show their field of expertise before clients open their site.
 Use it for your portfolio, or to draw people to your professional design and graphics business.

 One example of a website getting the most of this TLD is anthonyboyd.graphic.
 As the name implies, it’s the homepage of graphic designer Anthony Boyd, where he posts his own designs as well as assets he’s created for the community at large.

 A .today domain gives the impression that you are up to speed on your creative niche.
-Creative industries change faster than many, and with a .today domain, you can offer a sense of urgency in a time when people expect things today, not yesterday, for whatever your website is offering, whether it betutorials, journalism, offers, and more.
+Creative industries change faster than many, and with a .today domain, you can offer a sense of urgency in a time when people expect things today, not yesterday, for whatever your website is offering, whether it be tutorials, journalism, offers, and more.

 You can even use it to entice people to click on your site.
 One great example of the TLD in action is the URL for an augmented reality calligraphy tutorial site.
 They used .today to encourage people to click and learncalligraphy.today.

 It’s never been easier to be a photojournalist, documentarian, archivist, you name it.
-Online, you can upload, edit and share your photos at lightning speeds, opening the gates for photographers to put their work up on display. .photos is the TLD waiting to be snapped up by photographers, bloggers, stock photo sites, photo galleries, and basically any site connected to camera images.
+Online, you can upload, edit and share your photos at lightning speeds, opening the gates for photographers to put their work up on display.
+Take inspiration from domains like laurenstudios.photos.
+This descriptive domain is the portfolio site for Lauren Studios, a high school portrait photography service.

 Great uses of the .recipes TLD include download.recipes, a popular recipe site, and trail.recipes - a domain all about how to best eat while hiking.